Puyi: Childhood and reign (1908–1912)

 Growing up with scarcely any memory of a time when he was not indulged and revered, Puyi quickly became spoiled.
 The adults in his life, except for Wang, were all strangers, remote, distant, and unable to discipline him.
 Wherever he went, grown men would kneel down in a ritual kowtow, averting their eyes until he passed.
 Soon he discovered the absolute power he wielded over the eunuchs, and he frequently had them beaten for small transgressions.
 As an emperor, Puyi's every whim was catered to while no one ever said no to him, making him into a sadistic boy who loved to have his eunuchs flogged or forced to eat dirt.
-The Anglo-French journalist Edward Behr wrote about Puyi's power as emperor of China, which allowed him to fire his air-gun at anyone he liked:

-The Emperor was Divine.
-He could not be remonstrated with, or punished.
-He could only be deferentially advised against ill-treating innocent eunuchs, and if he chose to fire air-gun pellets at them, that was his prerogative.

 Puyi later said, "Flogging eunuchs was part of my daily routine.
 My cruelty and love of wielding power were already too firmly set for persuasion to have any effect on me."

-Wang was the only person capable of controlling Puyi; once, Puyi decided to "reward" a eunuch for a well-done puppet show by having a cake baked for him with iron filings in it, saying, "I want to see what he looks like when he eats it".
-With much difficulty, Wang talked Puyi out of this plan.

 Every day, Puyi had to visit five former imperial concubines, called his "mothers", to report on his progress.
 He hated his "mothers", not least because they prevented him from seeing his real mother until he was 13.
 Their leader was the autocratic Empress Dowager Longyu, who successfully conspired to have Puyi's beloved wet nurse Wang expelled from the Forbidden City when he was 8 on the grounds that Puyi was too old to be breast-fed.
 Puyi especially hated Longyu for that.
 Puyi later wrote, "Although I had many mothers, I never knew any motherly love."
 Empress dowager Longyu ruled with paramount authority over the Qing imperial court, and though she was not the de jure "regent", she was the de facto ruler of the Qing empire.